-There is a joke between Project Managers: two women won’t make you a baby in 4,5 months.
+There is a joke between Project Managers: two women won’t make you a baby in 4.5 months.
 Meaning no matter how hard you want it, you won’t speed up a project by 50% by adding one more developer.

-Based on our experience we can state that one extra developer on the task gives no more than 30% speed boost.
+Based on our experience we can state that one extra developer on the task gives no more than a 30% speed boost.
 Yes, that’s better than nothing, but it is definitely not what you expect from such a “team extension”.

 To back up or not to back up middles?

-Team Leader is like a curator, who increases the productivity of less experienced programmers.
+A Team Leader is like a curator, who increases the productivity of less experienced programmers.

-How many senior back up hours will your project need?
+How many senior backup hours will your project need?
 That’s where we need to define software risks, internal and external.
 The amount of time directly correlates to risks and uncertainties your project has.
 Most of these risks will be solved by Software Architects at the project planning stage.
-They will find software solutions, third-party modules and code samples that are familiar to lower specialists, thus decreasing the need for senior programmers.
+They will find software solutions, third-party modules, and code samples that are familiar to lower specialists, thus decreasing the need for senior programmers.

 Some popular approaches to estimation

 While searching for your development partner and collecting information about companies’ values, approach to work, and much more, you may have noticed that the approaches to estimation will differ as well.
 This happens because companies can use different project management methodologies, handle the tasks and time frames differently, and be more open to emerging trends.

 There are three main elements in development: time, scope, and cost.
 We established that unfortunately, it’s impossible to keep all three fixed due to the complexity of software development.
 The two basic philosophies allow varying different factors, and it impacts the whole approach.
 Let us introduce you to the different software cost estimation techniques.